lel4866/ReadFredTreasuryRates.py/README.md

 Throws an Exception if duration is less than 0 or greater 360

+**read_sp500_dividend_yield(earliest_date: datetime=datetime.date(2000, 1, 1))**

+Reads S&P 500 dividend yield from Nasdaq Data Link (formerly Quandl) This series typically only has one value per month, I interpolated between those values.
+I'm not sure how good this is, but the values do change over the month so it's probabnly at least as good as assuming the value stays fixed over the month

+**sp500_dividend_yield(date: datetime) -> float**

+Returns an annualized dividen yield for the S&P500 for the requested date

 # Programming comments:
 This is written using Python 3.9 and Pycharm 2021.2.1